pkp/pkp-docs/orcid/en/installation-setup.md

 1. Go to Website Settings > Plugins
 2. Under Installed Plugins find the ORCID plugin
 3. Click the box to the right of the plugin name to enable it
 4. Click the blue arrow to the left of the plugin name to make "Settings" appear, then open Settings.
-Enter information about your ORCID API
+Enter information about your ORCID API credentials.

 ### Site-wide Setup
-For multi-journal installations this can be set site-wide in config.inc.php.
-This hides the Client Secret from Journal Managers, which might be desirable if you have institutional credentials for ORCID.
-Add the following section to your config.inc.php:
+For multi-journal installations this can be set site-wide in `config.inc.php`.
+This hides the Client Secret from Journal Managers, which may be preferred if you have institutional credentials for ORCID.
+Add the following section to your `config.inc.php` file:

 ```
 ;;;;;;;;;
 ; ORCID ;